 T Shirt: Red for Rosebank Pupils, Yellow for Broombank Pupils and Green for Woodlands Pupils

 Shoes: Gym Shoes or Indoor Trainers.

-It is important from an early age that pupils get used to changing for P.E.
-In good weather pupils may have P.E. lessons outdoors and will need extra clothing.
-P.E. kit should be left in school during the week and be taken home at the end of term or sooner if required.
+Currently, children are to come to school on their prescribed PE days wearing their PE kit.
+In colder weather this may well include joggies and other suitably warm sports clothing.
 In the interests of safety, the wearing of jewellery of any description is not allowed.
 Children wearing earrings will not be permitted to take part in PE/Swimming Activities.
 Children considering having their ears pierced should wait until the summer holidays.
 All hair longer than collar length for both boys and girls must be tied up for P.E.